holoviz/panel/doc/tutorials/basic/style.md

-# Use Styles
+# Enhance the Style

-We can finetune the style of our Panel components with [*css*](https://www.w3schools.com/css/):
+Let's elevate the appearance of our Panel components using the power of [*CSS*](https://www.w3schools.com/css/)!

-- Use `styles` to style the *outer container*.
-- Use `stylesheets` to style the *inner contents of the container*.

-This will ensure our wind turbine data apps are both aesthetically pleasing and user-friendly.
+By employing *CSS*, we can finely adjust the look and feel of our wind turbine data apps, ensuring they are not only visually appealing but also user-friendly.

 :::{note}
-When we ask to *run the code* in the sections below, we may execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+To execute the code snippets below, feel free to run them directly in the Panel documentation via the convenient green *run* button, within a notebook cell, or within a `app.py` file served with `panel serve app.py --autoreload`.
 :::

-## Use `styles`
+## Utilize `styles`

-Applying `styles` allows us to style the **container** of a component in a straightforward manner.
+With `styles`, we can effortlessly style the **container** of a component.

-Run the code below:
+Give it a try:

 ```{pyodide}
 import panel as pn